-- B1 The ventilation outlets must be constructed at the locations specified in Appendices A and B. - B2 Unless otherwise approved by the Secretary, the ventilation outlets must be constructed at an approximate height of: - the western ventilation outlet: RL 42.5 metres (AHD) being a height of 38.1 metres above the ground as measured from Underwood Road in the location shown as C in Appendix A; and - (b) the eastern ventilation outlet: RL 42 metres (AHD) being a height of 25.0 metres above the ground as measured from the locations shown as A and B in Appendix B. - B3 The ventilation outlet exit plane must have a minimum exit velocity or variable velocity, to be determined in the Tunnel Ventilation, Incident Response and Traffic Management Systems Integration Protocol required under condition B7, but only if an equivalent or better environmental outcome than presented in the Proponent's most up to date air assessment can be demonstrated to the Secretary, in consultation with the EPA. - B4 The tunnel ventilation system must be designed, constructed and operated to release emissions from the ventilation outlets only, and to avoid emissions from the portals and/or the tunnel support facility at Cintra Park, except for emergency smoke management purposes in the event of a fire in the tunnel and periodic testing of the system as defined in the Operation Environmental Management Plan required under condition E26. - B5 The tunnel must be designed and constructed so as to allow for future modification of the ventilation system if required.
-The Proponent must demonstrate, to the Secretary, how this will be allowed for prior to finalising detailed design. - B6 The Proponent must install ventilation outlet emission sampling points and associated safe access thereto, during construction of the ventilation outlet.
-The sampling points must be designed and located in accordance with the Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA, 2007, or as updated), or an equivalent methodology approved by the Secretary in consultation with the EPA. - B7 Prior to operation, the Proponent must prepare and implement a Tunnel Ventilation, Incident Response and Traffic Management Systems Integration Protocol in consultation with the Transport Management Centre, for the approval of the Secretary.
+- B1 The ventilation outlets must be constructed at the locations specified in Appendices A, B and C. - B2 Unless otherwise approved by the Secretary, the ventilation outlets must be constructed at an approximate height of: - (a) the Kingsgrove ventilation outlet: RL 53 metres (AHD) being a height of 30 metres above the ground in the location shown in Figure 1 in Appendix A; - (b) the Arncliffe ventilation outlet: RL 39 metres (AHD) being a height of 35 metres above the ground in the location shown in Figure 2 in Appendix B; and - (c) the St Peters ventilation outlet: RL 25.5 metres (AHD) being a height of 20 metres above the ground in the location shown in Figure 3 in Appendix C. - B3 The ventilation outlet exit plane must have a minimum exit velocity or variable velocity, as detailed in the WestConnex New M5 Air Quality Assessment Report (RMS, 2015) (a component of the documents listed in condition A2), to be determined in the Tunnel Ventilation, Incident Response and Traffic Management Systems Integration Protocol required under condition B7.
+This is unless an equivalent or better environmental outcome than presented in the Proponent's most up to date air assessment can be demonstrated to the Secretary, in consultation with the EPA. - B4 The tunnel ventilation system must be designed, constructed and operated to only release emissions from the ventilation outlets referred to in condition B2, and to avoid emissions from the portals and/or the emergency smoke extraction facilities at Bexley and Arncliffe.
+Emissions from the emergency smoke extraction facilities are excepted for emergency smoke management purposes in the event of a fire in the tunnel and periodic testing of the system as defined in the Operation Environmental Management Plan required under condition E31(g). - B5 The tunnel must be designed and constructed so as to allow for future modification of the ventilation system if required.
+The Proponent must submit a report to the Secretary demonstrating how this will be allowed for prior to finalising detailed design. - B6 The Proponent must install ventilation outlet emission sampling points and associated safe access thereto, during construction of the ventilation outlet.
+The sampling points must be designed and located in accordance with the Approved Methods for the Sampling and Analysis of Air Pollutants in New South Wales (EPA, 2007, or as updated), or an equivalent methodology approved by the Secretary in consultation with the EPA. - B7 Prior to operation, the Proponent must prepare and implement a Tunnel Ventilation, Incident Response and Traffic Management Systems Integration Protocol in consultation with the Transport Management Centre.
 The Tunnel Ventilation, Incident Response and Traffic Management Systems Integration Protocol must be reviewed by a suitably qualified and experienced independent ventilation specialist to confirm that, before the tunnel is open to traffic, the ventilation/traffic management systems would operate together to ensure that the conditions of this approval are met.
 The Protocol should include a commissioning procedure to be completed before the tunnel is opened to traffic.
+The Protocol must be submitted to the Secretary for approval at least six months prior to the operation of the SSI.

-- Tunnel ventilation design and operation, incident response triggers and procedures, and traffic management, should be fully integrated in accordance with the primary objective of ensuring the safety of motorists in the tunnel. - B8 Prior to operation, the Proponent must install signage at each tunnel entrance and at regular intervals throughout the tunnel that instructs tunnel users to close windows and turn on recirculated air.
+• Tunnel ventilation design and operation, incident response triggers and procedures, and traffic management, should be fully integrated in accordance with the primary objective of ensuring the safety of motorists in the tunnel.

+B8 Prior to operation, the Proponent must install permanent signage at each tunnel entrance and use variable messaging signage provided at regular intervals throughout the tunnel to instruct tunnel users to close windows and turn on recirculated air.